Policy

 If an author changes organisations after submission of a stage 1 application, which research organisation should pay the publication cost and submit the stage 2 application to UKRI for reimbursement?

 For practical reasons, we anticipate the author’s current research organisation would pay the publication costs and submit the stage 2 application.
 However, research organisations have discretion in terms of who is most appropriate to pay the publication cost and submit the stage 2 application.
-In the stage 2 application process we will ask if there have been any changes since stage 1, and this information should be outlined here.
+In the stage 2 application process we ask if there have been any changes since stage 1, and this information should be outlined here.

 Will UKRI require evidence of publisher’s processes when requesting funds, for example evidence of peer review?